Fundamental definition and concepts of modern BCM

 22301 Definition:

-22301 defines BCM as a holistic management process for identifying potential threats and their impacts
+22301 defines BCM as a comprehensive management process for identifying potential threats and their impacts

 22301 focuses on systematic approaches with continuous improvement and lifecycle management